akka/akka/akka-docs-dev/rst/java/http/routing-dsl/overview.rst

 Read more about :ref:`request-vals-java`.

+The actual application-defined processing of a request is defined with a ``Handler`` instance or by specifying a handling method with reflection.
+A handler can receive the value of any request values and is converted into a ``Route`` by using one of the ``BasicDirectives.handleWith`` directives.

+Read more about :ref:`handlers-java`.

 Requests or responses often contain data that needs to be interpreted or rendered in some way.
 Akka-http provides the abstraction of ``Marshaller`` and ``Unmarshaller`` that define how domain model objects map to HTTP entities.